Lucas Museum Announces Acquisition of Norman Rockwell’s "Shuffleton’s Barbershop"

 “As a museum dedicated to celebrating visual storytelling, we are honored to become the public steward of this major work,” said Don Bacigalupi, Founding President of the Lucas Museum.
 “Norman Rockwell is one of our nation’s most important storytellers, and this cultural treasure will continue to be seen and enjoyed by the public in an American museum, where it will be a source of inspiration for generations to come.”

-The Lucas Museum recently broke ground and launched construction in Los Angeles, and is expected to open to the public in 2022.
+The Lucas Museum recently broke ground and launched construction in Los Angeles's Exposition Park.

 Shuffleton’s Barbershop, revered as one of the most iconic works of Rockwell’s storied career, will join an expansive collection of works by the artist, including Saying Grace (1951) and After the Prom (1957).